Should we test the model assumptions before running a model-based test?: Results for some specific test problems

-Reasons why authors advised against model checking in specific situations were: \begin{description} \item[(a)] The MC test was better or at least not clearly worse than the AU test for all considered distributions in which the model assumptions of the MC test were not fulfilled (in which case the MC test can be used unconditionally), \item[(b)] The AU test was not clearly worse than the MC test where model assumptions of the MC test were fulfilled (in which case the AU test can be used unconditionally), \item[(c)] The MS test did not work well distinguishing situations in which the MC test was better from situations in which the AU test was better, possibly despite being good at testing just the formal model assumption. \item[(d)] Due to dependence, the application of the MS test distorted the performance of the conditionally performed tests. \item[(e)] The combined procedure was branded ``theoretically invalid'' despite a competitive performance. \end{description} For model checking to be worthwhile, (a)-(d) need to be avoided. (e) does only seem to be a problem to us as long as validity is taken for granted and differences between the theoretical and actual performance are ignored.
+Reasons why authors advised against model checking in specific situations were: \begin{description} \item[(a)] The MC test was better or at least not clearly worse than the AU test for all considered distributions in which the model assumptions of the MC test were not fulfilled (in which case the MC test can be used unconditionally).
+In some cases this has happened because authors did not include existing distributions in their simulations with which the MC test would have had bigger problems, e. g., severely heavy tailed distributions are missing from \cite{RocKie11}. \item[(b)] The AU test was not clearly worse than the MC test where model assumptions of the MC test were fulfilled (in which case the AU test can be used unconditionally).
+E. g., the Welch and Sattertwaite tests work very well for equal variances in Section \ref{svar}. \item[(c)] The MS test did not work well distinguishing situations in which the MC test was better from situations in which the AU test was better, possibly despite being good at testing just the formal model assumption. \item[(d)] Due to dependence, the application of the MS test distorted the performance of the conditionally performed tests. \item[(e)] The combined procedure was branded theoretically invalid, occasionally even when performing well in simulations, \cite{RoGoKi12}. \item[(f)] In some work shortcomings of model checking before running the MC test are highlighted, but running the MC test without checking does not look overall convincing either, and both have not been compared with a full combined procedure or a specific AU test, e.g., \cite{EasAnd78,SchNg06}. \cite{RoGoKi12} explicitly state that the full combined procedure performs better in their simulations than what could be expected from looking in an isolated manner at the effect of MS testing on each single one of the main tests. \end{description} For model checking to be worthwhile, (a)-(d) need to be avoided. (e) arguably is only an issue to the extent that the actual performance of the combined procedure is in fact bad, which seems to be covered by (a)-(d) already.
+Regarding (f), it is clear that general issues with MS testing exist, but this does not necessarily mean that there is a better alternative.

+A further recurring theme in the work investigating combined procedures is a recommendation to use a higher level for the MS test than the conventional 5\%, due to the difficulty of the involved MS tests to find certain violations of the model assumptions that are critical for the later MC test.

 Comparing a full combined procedure with unconditional use of the MC test or the AU test, a typical pattern is that under the model assumption for the MC test, the MC test is best regarding power, and the combined procedure performs between the unconditional MC test and AU test, and if that model assumption is violated, the AU test is best, and the combined procedure is once more between the MC test and the AU test, see Example \ref{etwosam}.
 Such results can be interpreted charitably for the combined procedure, protecting against the worst performances achieved by any of the main tests on their own.
 It seems to us that part of the criticism of the combined procedure is motivated by the fact that it does not do what some seem to expect or hope it to do, namely to help making sure that model assumptions are fulfilled, and to otherwise leave performance characteristics untouched.